Rufi512/dotfiles/.config/openbox/README.md

 | mod4 + q | Full capture  |
 | mod4 + o | Capture selection |

-Scrot is used to take a screenshot, you need to specify the path to save the images in rc.xml lines 294 and 299, these will be saved following the format [Current date - weekday name - current time]
+Scrot is used to take a screenshot, you need to specify the path to save the images in rc.xml lines 299 and 304